PROJECT TANZANIA IN BRIEF

 A partnership between Reforest'Action and the Society of Friends of Usambara

 Reforest'Action is associated with the Société des Amis d'Usambara, a Tanzanian NGO whose objective is to preserve the very rich animal and plant biodiversity of the Usambara Mountains, by planting trees and conserving the water sources of the Magamba, Yoghoi-Irente and Jegestal nature reserves.
-Reforest'Action is financing the planting of 500,000 trees for the 2019-2020 season, out of a total target of 15 million trees targeted by the NGO.
+Reforest'Action is financing the planting of 1 million trees for the 2019-2020 season, out of a total target of 15 million trees targeted by the NGO.
 The trees will take root in the Magamba Nature Reserve in the northeast of the country, near the Kenyan border.
 The objective of this project?
 Restore the biodiversity of the Usambara Mountains, raise awareness among local populations of the importance of forests and agroforestry, and support them in the sustainable management of their trees.

 Local populations involved in the project

 Through this reforestation project, 204 villages and their inhabitants are mobilized to set up nurseries for young shoots during the dry seasons (January-February and September-October) and to plant trees the rest of the year.
-The nurseries are located in 4 schools and participate in the school program of forest protection education received by the schoolchildren associated with the project.
+Micro-nurseries are also located in 6 schools and participate in the school program of forest protection education received by the schoolchildren associated with the project.
 They thus serve as true science laboratories for students, who are introduced to environmental protection, botany and horticulture, and apply their courses by participating in work in nurseries.
 After planting, the trees are monitored by experts from the Friends of Usambara Society to ensure that they grow well.

 The species planted on the project

 More than ten species are planted on the project: